by Marc S Staniszewski

 Painted Ensatina - (E.e.picta):

-One of the most attractive ensatinas with a dark brown to black dorsum revealing a conspicuous network of whitish yellow to orange striations.
+One of the most attractive ensatinas with a dark brown to black dorsum revealing a

 Range - Coastal southern Oregon and northern California.